makjailimited/makjailimited.github.io/content/_index.md

       items:
         - name: "Jane Doe"
           role: "CTO at InnovateTech"
-          # Upload image to `assets/media/` and reference the filename here
           image: "testimonial-1.jpg"
           text: "Mak J AI Limited transformed our analytics capabilities and drove significant business insights with their expertise!"
     design: